robinrojh/tp/docs/UserGuide.md

 - A Client’s list of Procedures is also a numbered list.

 **Note:** <br/>
-- If you were viewing the Procedures of other Client when deleting a Procedure to a different Client, after execution of the command, it will show the list of Procedures for the Client that now has this newly added Procedure.
+- If you were viewing the Procedures of another Client when deleting a Procedure to a different Client, after execution of the command, it will show the list of Procedures for the Client that now has this newly added Procedure.

 **Example:** <br/>
 In Command Line Interface (CLI):